- WILLIAMS POST 206, Inc.

 MDVA News and Announcements

-Post 206 is in the planning phases of forming a new CPR class.
-If anyone is interested, there is a sign-up sheet at the bar, or contact Andy Charland, Post Service Officer via email at email@example.com
+CPR TRAINING through our Post.
+If anyone is interested, contact Andy Charland, Post Service Officer via email at firstname.lastname@example.org

 See a Great Vietnam War Commemoration Web Site